rcky844/knowledge-handbook/Biology/Anatomy/Transport of substances in humans/Red blood cells.md

   Haemoglobin is an <u>iron-containing protein</u> that can bind with oxygen to serve as an <span style="color: lightgreen">oxygen carrier</span>.

 - **Red blood cells have a biconcave disc shape.**
-  This provides a <u>larger surface area</u> to volume ratio to facilitate the [[diffusion]] of oxygen into and out of the cells; and <u>shortens the diffusion distance for oxygen</u> to reach and leave haemoglobin in the cells.
+  This provides a <u>larger surface area</u> to volume ratio to facilitate the [[Diffusion]] of oxygen into and out of the cells; and <u>shortens the diffusion distance for oxygen</u> to reach and leave haemoglobin in the cells.

 - **Mature red blood cells do not have a nucleus.**
   This enables them to <u>hold more haemoglobin</u> and thus <u>carry more oxygen</u>.